-How partners-in-life Douglas Carter Beane and Lewis Flinn became partners-in-crime by bringing a campy Robin Hood to life in DTC’s world-premiere musical
+How partners-in-life Douglas Carter Beane and Lewis Flinn became partners-in-crime by bringing Robin Hood to life in DTC’s world-premiere musical

 ARNOLD WAYNE JONES

 Douglas Carter Beane smiles broadly as he walks into the rehearsal space at the Wyly Theatre, probably looking more upbeat than he has a right to.
 The Texas allergens are wreaking havoc with his pulmonary system and he’s just a few weeks away from premiering a new musical — this time, one he’s not only co-written — with his husband, composer-lyricist Lewis Flinn — but which he’s also directing.
 And today, he has to cut 20 minutes out of the first act — “That’s always a nice feeling,” he sighs.

 But in many ways, this is nothing new to Beane, one of the busiest and most prolific playwrights in America today.
 Early in his career, he was famed for the plays As Bees in Honey Drown and The Little Dog Laughed and the screenplay for To Wong Foo, Thanks for Everything, Julie Newmar.
 But the last decade has been a spurt of creativity: Books for the big Broadway musicals Xanadu and Sister Act; re-working Rodgers & Hammerstein’s classic Cinderella; even premiering another musical co-written with Flinn at the Dallas Theater Center (more on that later).
 He’s got three more projects on the burner after this one, which in some ways is his most personal: A musical adaptation of the Robin Hood legend called Hood: The Robin Hood Musical Adventure.